Spiti Valley Bike Trip

 Riding deeper into the Spiti Valley, the journey follows the legendary Indo-Tibet Highway towards Kaza — the beating heart of Spiti — passing the remarkable Gue Monastery, home to a naturally preserved 500-year-old mummy, and the ancient Tabo Monastery, known as the ‘Ajanta of the Himalayas’ and the oldest continuously active Buddhist monastery in India.
 From Kaza, a full day of high-altitude exploration awaits: the fortress-like Key Monastery, the fossil-rich sky village of Langza (14,500 ft.), the world’s highest post office at Hikkim, and Komik — Asia’s highest motorable village.

 The Spiti Valley Bike Trip reaches its pinnacle with the iconic ride over Kunzum La Pass (4,551 m) to the ethereal crescent-shaped Chandratal Lake, where a night under a canopy of a billion stars from a lakeside campsite will leave you utterly speechless.
-The final leg of this Spiti Valley Bike Trip sweeps back through Rohtang Pass into Manali before the triumphant return to Chandigarh — wrapping up an unforgettable journey through some of India’s most awe-inspiring terrain.
+The final leg of this Spiti Valley Bike Trip sweeps back through chandratal into Manali before the triumphant return to Chandigarh — wrapping up an unforgettable journey through some of India’s most awe-inspiring terrain.

 More Treks in Manali:-